All Episodes

 But I did it the hard way.

-Uh it's really hard to say that they shouldn't have to go through it also.
+It's really hard to say that they shouldn't have to go through it also.

-It is very hard to say that.
+So it is very hard to say that.

 Here to go through this and a lot more.

-Uh Greg Jarrett, Fox News legal analyst, best-selling author, David Schoen, civil rights attorney.
+Greg Jarrett, Fox News legal analyst, best-selling author, David Schoen, civil rights attorney.

-Uh I talked to Comer uh Greg Jarrett.
+I talked to Comer, Greg Jarrett.

 They won't have the ability to plead the fifth any longer, having been pardoned preemptively.

-And then we have all the evidence in the laptop, you know, half the income goes to Pops paying Pops' home repairs and everything in between.
+You know, half the income goes to Pops paying Pops' home repairs and everything in between.

-And then, in spite of Joe's, you know, claim that he never met with any of these business partners or talked to his son or his brother or anybody for that matter.
+And then in spite of Joe's, you know, claim that he never met with any of these business partners or talked to his son or his brother or anybody for that matter.

-Well, in spite of all that, it turns out he did, and we have the pictures to prove it.
+Well, in spite of all that, it turns out he did.

 One just recently released after the election from the National Archives.

-Yeah, I mean, I think Joe Biden, when he issued the pardon uh to his family members, including his son, two brothers, uh their uh spouses, uh, this was an open admission to me that he knows this was a crime family,
+Yeah, I mean, I think Joe Biden, when he issued the pardon to his family members, including his son, two brothers, their spouses, this was an open admission to me that he knows this was a crime family and that they committed a variety of crimes,

-and that they committed a variety of crimes, uh violations, foreign lobbying crimes, uh, foreign corrupt practices act, bribery, conspiracy, money laundering, the list goes on and on.
+FARA violations, foreign lobbying crimes, Foreign Corrupt Practices Act, bribery, conspiracy, money laundering, the list goes on and on.

-And I think he had to weigh what what is the likelihood that these people I'm pardoning uh could be charged with those crimes versus uh giving them a pardon, depriving them of their Fifth Amendment right to remain silent, and running the risk that when they're confronted under oath, that they'll lie in the face of incriminating evidence and then be charged with that.
+And I think he had to weigh what is the likelihood that these people I'm pardoning could be charged with those crimes versus giving them a pardon, depriving them of their Fifth Amendment right to remain silent, and running the risk that when they're confronted under oath, that they'll lie in the face of incriminating evidence and then be charged with that.

-And he you know, he did in such a cowardly way.
+And he, you know, he did in such a cowardly way, literally minutes before Trump is sworn in.

 He'll never talk about it.